Susan Lamb

 Susan Lamb (born 23 March 1972) is an Australian politician.
 She was the member for the Division of Longman originally elected at the 2016 election on 2 July 2016 until her resignation on 10 May 2018 as a part of the 2017–18 Australian parliamentary eligibility crisis.
 She regained the seat on 28 July as one of five candidates to contest seats in the Super Saturday by-elections.
-She went to lose her seat at the 2019 election, due to the swing against Labor in Queensland.
+She went on to lose her seat at the 2019 election, due to the swing against Labor in Queensland.